dineshmenon/pubrepo/conf2/Securing-PG.md

 ##### Isolation between control and data plane

 - PostgreSQL-as-a-Service instances and applications that make use of postgresSQL service are setup at a networking level to reside in two *__different virtual networks__*.
-Each virtual network gives us complete control like selection of custom IP-address-range, creation of subnets, and configuration of route tables/network gateways.
+Each virtual network gives complete control on selection of custom IP-address-range, creation of subnets, and configuration of route tables/network gateways.
 - Within the virtual-network, PostgreSQL-as-a-Service instances reside in a *__different subnet__* from control plane operators like Bosh (deployment-and-lifecycle-management-IAAS-agnostic-framework)  and Service-Fabrik (orchestrator-compoenent).

 ##### Leveraging infrastructure level security

 - Whenever a PostgreSQL-as-a-Service gets launched, it gets associated with one or more *__security groups__*, wihch acts as a virtual firewall that controls the traffic to instance vms.
 - DoS attacks via source *__IP spoofing__* is prevented by enabling appropriate flags in the IAAS.
--
 ### Isolation among PostgreSQL-as-a-Service instances
 - In order to achieve isolation among PostgreSQL-as-a-Service instances, *__iptables-manager__* is used which applies necessary iptable rules to each of the VMs in such that only instance VMs will be able to communicate among themselves.
 - All traffic to and from other postgresql service instances gets blocked, thus compromised and others are insulated.